sirgama/insurance-website/README.md

 The landing page is being hosted by Github Pages.
 The link to the page is:

 <a href="https://sirgama.github.io/insurance-website/">https://sirgama.github.io/insurance-website/</a>

-## Technology Used
+### Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

 * CSS - which was used to style the pages incuding the left aside navigation bar